akansh12/akansh12.github.io/_pages/about.md

 ---

 Hey, My name is Akansh Maurya.
 I am pursuing MS in [Visual Computing](https://www.mia.uni-saarland.de/mvc/index.shtml)  from the [University of Saarland](https://saarland-informatics-campus.de/en/).
 My research interest lies in the application of AI to solve real-world problems.
-Along with my studies, I am working as a HiWi (research assistant) under the guidance of [Prof. Ingmar Weber](https://ingmarweber.de/) on topics related to Societal Computing.
+Along with my studies, I am working as a HiWi (research assistant) under the guidance of [Prof. Ingmar Weber](https://ingmarweber.de/) on topics related to Societal Computing at [Interdisciplinary Institute for Societal Computing (I2SC)](https://www.i2sc.net/).

-My life is continuously motivated by two ancient concepts of Tyāga (Sanskrit: त्याग), which is a Sanskrit word that means **sacrifice**, and Tāpasya (Sanskrit: तपस्), which means austerity and the art of self-control, and suffering physically and mentally to metamorphose our self.
+My life is continuously motivated by two ancient concepts of Tyāga (Sanskrit: त्याग), which is a Sanskrit word that means **sacrifice**, and Tāpasya (Sanskrit: तपस्), which means **austerity** and the art of self-control, and suffering physically and mentally to metamorphose our self.
 I try my best to follow them firmly.

 **Research interest**: Deep Learning, Computer Vision, and the application of AI.